 In Frank Leslie's Illustrated Newspaper of the 22nd ult., appeared a half-page illustration entitled: Great International meeting of Spiritualists at Neshaminy Falls.
-President Champion has a keen sense of the ludicrous, and hence with his constituency may enjoy this singular looking "illustration which shows a few hundred figures, probably intended to represent human beings standing knee-deep in water, with umbrellas extend ed and facing a structure resembling a time keeper's stand on a race track.
-Off to the left on what seems to be the river's low bank, a few buildings that may be dressing rooms for bathers are to be seen.
-The short descriptive text, however, on another page, explains things more satisfactorily and gives a fair statement of the size and importance of the
+President Champion has a keen sense of the ludicrous, and hence with his constituency may enjoy this singular looking "illustration" which shows a few hundred figures, probably intended to represent human beings standing knee-deep in water, with umbrellas extended and facing a structure resembling a timekeeper's stand on a race track.
+Off to the left few buildings that may be dressing rooms for bathers are to be seen.
+The short descriptive text, however, on another page, explains

 Raphael's Prophetic Almanac for 1884, with Ephemeris, is now ready.
-It contains the monthly calendar and weather guide, celestial phenomena in 1884, table of moon's signs. general predictions for the year, and a large amount of useful rules and tables.
+It contains the monthly calendar and weather guide, celestial phenomena in 1884, table of moon's signs, general predictions for the year and a large amount of useful rules and tables.
 Price, postpaid, 35 cents.
 For sale at this office.